RogueRope/SurvivalGuide/camping.md

 * As mentioned, there will be a campfire-site.
 Please try to limit smoking to that area, fire safety is important.
 * If your smoke smells a bit funny, that's fine, no need to hide it in your tent.

-## Is there a possibility to sleep inside?
+## Is there a possibility to sleep indoors?

 This depends, there is some room inside where you should be able to put an air mattress.